Podujevë: After World War II

-After World War II, the Llapi region was under Serbian Rule.
+After World War II, the Llapi region was incorporated into Yugoslavia.
 Serbian administration collected 11,297,067 dinars under the guise of it being a punishment for the illegal enrichment of some locals.
 During 1950–1955, the Yugoslav authorities founded many directorates.
 When the constitution of 1963 was approved, the municipalities were in a better situation.
 In 1966, Podujevë had 58,604 citizens.

-These improvements were ruined by Serbian authorities in 1990.
+The economic situation deteriorated after changes by Serbian authorities in 1990.
 Prior to this, Yugoslavia's five-year plan of 1981-1985 did not offer a viable solution to the economic problems of the region's residents.
 During 1981–1991, 51 ethnic Albanian soldiers were wrongfully murdered during their service in the Yugoslavian army.
 In 1981, demonstrations were organized in Pristina, which was later followed by massive demonstrations all around Kosovo.
 The town of Podujevë was locked down at this time, except for the Medical Center.
 The route near the border was blocked, and so was the route to Pristina.
 Some local police were shot while driving tanks.
 Thousands of people were imprisoned.

 Under Serbian control, Albanians were organized into several political parties such as "NDSh", or Albanian National Democratic Party, the Albanian Youth National Democratic Committee, The Albanian League and others.
 Demonstrations were organized in March 1989 and 1990.
 During this period, many workers were fired from their jobs and funding for educational institutions was halted.
 This continued for a while, but Albanians had organized private funds themselves so that the education process would not stop.
 During 1989–1997, 22 people were killed in the region.
 These actions motivated the Albanian populations to resolve their societal disputes.
 During 1990–1992, 114 bloodfeud issues and 60 other disputes were resolved.

 In 20 March 1990, Podujevë was the site of the first affected school from the student poisoning attack that took place in Kosovo.
 Around 8,000 students were poisoned from this incident.

 One of the founders and the first commanders of the Kosovo Liberation Army, Zahir Pajaziti, was born in Podujevë.
 He and his associates began the first actions against Serbian police, before he was caught in an ambush near the village of Pestovë, resulting in his death.

 Kulla of Zahir Pajaziti, commander of Kosovo Liberation Army, born in Podujevë.
 He is known as the "First Gun of Freedom."